acm-uic/student-task-manager-sig-mobile-dev/README.md

 Here's the type of team enviroment I'm working to build.
 Let me know if anyone has suggestions.

 - Flexibility -> Being in college means less time.
 Making sure indviduals have flexibility on when they can complete work is a priority.
-- Assisstance -> Help each other through problems and rely on the team
+- Assisstance -> Help each other through problems and rely on the team.
+Build friendships with like-minded people on the team.
 - Competitive -> Code apps with the intent to be the best on the market, no matter your experience level
+- Continious Learning -> Once we get done with one language, we move to another harder one.
+- Discipline -> Get it done regardless of motivation.
+That's how we go to the top, by doing things that not everyone is willing to do.

 ---